 Want to grab potential or current client’s attention?
 Offer them free services as Obviouslee Marketing did with this eye-caching B2B email.
-Not only does it give small businesses a chance to use the PR firms services at no cost, they keep it playful by riffing on Fresh Prince of Bel Air’s theme song.
+Not only does Obviouslee’s B2B email marketing strategy give small businesses a chance to use the PR agency’s services at no cost, they keep it playful by riffing on Fresh Prince of Bel Air’s theme song.

 The end of the year is an ideal time to make a lasting impression on your clients’ inboxes, and keep them hooked well into the new year.
-This B2B email from Meltwater is a perfect example of how an end-of-the-year email should be done.
-The intro offers a look back at some of the company’s accomplishments during the year, and a few linked content marketing pieces serve as valuable tools that clients can use for their end-of-year reporting.
+This B2B email marketing strategy from Meltwater is a perfect example of how an end-of-the-year email should be done.
+The B2B email intro offers a look back at some of the company’s accomplishments during the year, and a few linked B2B content marketing pieces serve as valuable tools that clients can use for their end-of-year reporting.

 8. Moo’s GIF Email

 GIFs may be popular in the B2C sector, but B2B organizations can use these animations in their communications as well, and Moo is one company that has successfully done so.
 In this B2B email, they use a GIF to add some extra excitement and intrigue to one of their products.